3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_01/w01d03/instructor_notes/arrays.md

   - Interact with and manipulate arrays
   - Loop over arrays using a `for` loop
   - Declare object literals
-  - Interact with and manipulate objects
-  - Loop over objects using a `for...in` loop
-  - distinguish differences between arrays and objects

 # Intro